Turkish PM's office says Erdogan recordings are fake

-ANKARA Turkish Prime Minister Tayyip Erdogan's office described as a dirty immoral fabrication voice recordings purporting to reveal Erdogan telling his son to dispose of large sums of money on the day police raided houses in a graft inquiry into his government.
+ANKARA Turkish Prime Minister Tayyip Erdogan's office said voice recordings on YouTube purportedly of Erdogan telling his son to dispose of large sums of money on the day news broke of a graft inquiry into his government were fake and "completely untrue".

-The recording posted on YouTube, whose authenticity Reuters could not verify, marked a sharp escalation in a graft crisis Erdogan's government says has been concocted by a U.S.-based cleric seeking to undermine his 11-year rule by using influence in the police and judiciary.

-The growing political uncertainty hit Turkish markets amid broader weakness in emerging markets.
+Reuters could not verify the authenticity of the audio recordings, which were posted on the video sharing site late on Monday.
+In the recordings, a voice supposedly of Erdogan can be heard asking his son to remove the money from his home.

 The recordings are purportedly of Erdogan and his son Bilal discussing how to reduce the funds to "zero" by distributing them among several businessmen.
 At one point, the voice supposedly of Bilal says some 30 million euros remain to be disposed of.

-Erdogan was elected to power in 2002 and remains far and away Turkey's most popular politician.
-But the apparent power struggle with cleric Fethullah Gulen, who has built up what the prime minister calls a "parallel state" has cast a shadow over what Western powers long vaunted as a prime example of an effective Islamic democracy.

-Gulen, who controls a vast network of schools, businesses and media groups in Turkey and across the world, denies any involvement in the scandal and denies acting in an undemocratic manner.

-The recordings appeared two days after Erdogan's AK Party officially began campaigning for local elections at the end of March that will be a key test of his enduring popularity.
+The recordings, which appeared two days after Erdogan's AK Party officially began campaigning for local elections at the end of March, may be the latest purported revelation in a graft scandal Erdogan has described as orchestrated to unseat him.

 "The recordings, which were released via the Internet this evening, accompanied with the allegation that they were a telephone conversation between our Prime Minister Recep Tayyip Erdogan and his son, are completely untrue and the product of an immoral montage," Erdogan's office said in a statement.